-Marth is the prince of Altea, and the main character of Fire Emblem: Ankoku Ryu to Hikari no Ken, the first game in the Fire Emblem franchise.
+Marth is the prince of Altea, and the main character of Fire Emblem: Ankoku Ryu to Hikari no Tsurugi, the first game in the Fire Emblem franchise, as well as its remake/sequel, Fire Emblem: Monshou no Nazo.
 He is the first "Lord" class character to be featured in the series and overall one of the most recurring and recognized characters in Fire Emblem.

 Although Marth's Fire Emblem titles were released only in Japan, he has acquired more widespread international attention through his recurring appearances in Nintendo's Super Smash Bros. series.
-Theoretically, Marth is to thank for the transportation of the saga in the western world, since his appearance in Super Smash Bros.
-Melee alongside Roy made him famous enough to convince Nintendo to localize the following games in the series.
+It is in part because of his appearance in Super Smash Bros.
+Melee alongside Roy that helped convince Nintendo to localize later entries in the Fire Emblem series, including the DS remake of the original game, Fire Emblem: Shadow Dragon.

 After the defeat of Medeus, Marth spent his days peacefully in Altea.
-It wasn't until rumours had it that Hardin—a former ally and friend of Marth—had begun to conquer various countries in Akanea with the help of the Mamkutes (Manaketes in the West)that Marth was forced to leave his rule of Altea to investigate.
-When Marth and his men gathered at Grunia, several of his former allies were fleeing, or some were murdered during the pillages of Hardin.
-Marth then travelled to Macedonia where he met Linda, a mage of Akanea, who had been keeping the Fire Emblem safe from harm.
-He discovers that several gems are needed for the Fire Emblem to regain its true power.
-Marth retrieves most of the gems, only to realise that Hardin had conquered Altea in his absence.
-He leaves to see Gra, a kingdom that had seen a similar fate to what happened to Altea.
+This peace is ended when he hears rumors that his former friend and ally Hardin had begun a military conquest across the continent of Archanea with the help of the Manaketes.
+When Marth and his men gather at Grust, he discovers that many of his allies had either fled or were murdered by Hardin's forces.
+Marth then travels to Macedon, where he meets Linda, a mage of Archanea, who had been keeping the Fire Emblem safe from harm.
+However, he also learns that the shield is missing several gems required for the Fire Emblem to regain its true power.
+Marth manages to retrieve most of the gems, only to realize that Hardin had conquered Altea in his absence.
+With his own nation taken from him, Marth leaves to see Gra, a kingdom that had seen a similar fate.

 Thousands of years later, he goes down in history as the legendary Hero-King.
 Marth's descendants rule Archanea, now known as Ylisse, as its royal family.
 His blade Falchion is passed down to Chrom, Ylisse's prince.
 As a historical figure, Marth is most remembered for his kind and gentle nature.